Online Shipping Quote

 • Cathay Dragon

-common airlines carry shipment from China to Philippines are Philippine Airlines, STARLUX Airlines, Korean Air
+Common airlines that carry shipments from China to Philippines are Philippine Airlines, STARLUX Airlines, Korean Air.

 Air cargo shipping process from China to Philippines

-Step 1: Customer contact with DDPCH sales team, our team help customer to have the best price and transit time and solution in the market
+• Step 1: Customer contact with DDPCH sales team, our team helps customers to have the best price and transit time and solution in the market

-Stop 4: DDPCH team prepper customs document for export shipments from china
+• Step 4: DDPCH team prepper customs documents for export shipments from China

-Step 6: After an inspection in the airport we load the shipment to airplane
+• Step 6: After an inspection at the airport we load the shipment onto an airplane

-Step 7: transit time from china to Russian take around 1-3 days
+• Step 7: transit time from China to Russia takes around 1-3 days

-step 9: after finish customs clearance in Russia we send customer packages to his address in Philippines
+• Step 9: After finish customs clearance in Russia we send the customer packages to his address in Philippines

 Which city from china has Air cargo service to Philippines?